 - You most likely will have to refinance the home out of your ex’ name sooner than later.
 The courts are moving away from allowing you to hold off a refinance for several months and/or years.
 Therefore, if you want to keep the home you need to start working on a plan now to be able to accomplish it.

 Getting Help with Your Utah Divorce Case

 If you are looking into a divorce and need legal help, we’re here for you.
-CoilLaw advocate for our clients with the diligence and strength each one individually needs.
+CoilLaw advocates for its clients with the diligence and strength each needs individually.
 CoilLaw works hard to protect what is so precious to their client and to ensure that each person feels heard, validated and valued!
 CoilLaw works as a team so that you never feel alone, and you get a team of experts that are working hard for you and your case.
 CoilLaw is dedicated to helping you feel that you’re not just hiring a lawyer but a trusted friend.
-If you need legal advice concerning a Utah family law issue, call Jill Coil at CoilLaw LLC in Utah at (801) 939-6027 today.
+If you need legal advice concerning a Provo divorce and family law issue, call Jill Coil at CoilLaw LLC in Utah at (801) 939-6027 today.